nolageek/twitch/README.md

-!littleedie | Latest quote from the `littleedie` twitter bot !bigedie | Latest quote from the `bigedie` twitter bot !slap `user` `item` | Slap `user` with a `item` (sigle word) !lydia | Adds +1 to the `lydia` counter.
-When Lydia makes an appearance on stream !jc | Adds +1 to the `jesus` counter when nolageek gets jump scared !yawn | Adds +1 to the `yawn` counter when nolageek is caught yawning on stream !commands | This page.
+!littleedie | Latest quote from the `littleedie` twitter bot !bigedie | Latest quote from the `bigedie` twitter bot !slap `user` `item` | Slap `user` with a `item` (sigle word) !bunny | Adds +1 to the `bunny` counter.
+When Bunny the cat makes an appearance on stream !jc | Adds +1 to the `jesus` counter when nolageek gets jump scared and blasphemes !yawn | Adds +1 to the `yawn` counter when nolageek is caught yawning on stream !commands | This page - duh
 &nbsp;|&nbsp;
 **Point Management** |
 !points | Your current points and rank on leaderboard